stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 * A `src` folder with a sample module `Data.String.Strip`.
-* A `test` folder with an `Spec.hs` test driver file, containing configuration options that allows Hspec to find your specs without the need to include them manually.
+* A `test` folder with an `Spec.hs` test driver file, containing configuration options that allow Hspec to find your specs without the need to include them manually.
 You shouldn't change this file:

 ```haskell
 {-# OPTIONS_GHC -F -pgmF hspec-discover #-}
 ```

 The project has all it needs to run the specs, out of the box.
-So why don't you try the following command and see what happens:
+So, why don't you try the following command and see what happens:

 ```
 $ stack build --test
 ```

-Hspec output will give you some useful information like, the number of specs, the described features and what is expected from them in color coded text (green for passing specs and red for failing ones), and a small summary.
+Hspec output will give you some useful information like the number of specs, the described features and what it is expected from them in color coded text (green for passing specs and red for failing ones), and a small summary.

 You can take a look at the project structure and sample code if you want.
-But for the purpose of this tutorial there are some files we don't need anymore, so we'll start by removing the `src/Data/` and `test/Data` folders completely.
+For the purpose of this tutorial there are some files we don't need anymore, so we'll start by removing the `src/Data/` and `test/Data` folders completely.

-This tutorial relies only on Hspec tests and thus, we are not going to create an executable application, so we can also remove the `app` folder.
+This tutorial relies only on Hspec tests.
+We are not going to create an executable application so we can also remove the `app` folder.

 At the `luhn.cabal` file: